mikra01/nimodpi/README.md

 The oracle instant client is already included.

-I tested it only for the windows 10 OS - if you face problems while installing the installer logs everything under the program files directory within the subdirectory /Oracle/Inventory/logs.
+I tested it only for the windows 10 OS - if you face problems while installing xe onto your machine the installer logs everything under the program files directory within the subdirectory /Oracle/Inventory/logs.
 Before installing make sure a third party virus scanner is disabled.
 (I faced no problems with the windows defender).